jtakayama/makahiki/install/redhat_readme.txt

 % sudo vi /var/lib/pgsql/9.1/data/pg_hba.conf

 The vi editor is installed by default, but any text editor can be used.

+In this file, look for lines similar to:

+# "local" is for Unix domain socket connections only
+local   all             all                                     trust

+Change the last field (in this case, "peer") to "trust", then save the file.

 Restart the Postgresql server after editing the file: